-Although it is the second shortest book in the Old Testament, Haggai is compacted full of spiritual perception and wisdom.
+Although it is the second shortest book in the Old Testament, Haggai is compacted with spiritual insights and gems of wisdom.
 He was one of the post-captivity prophets, who ministered to those who had returned to Jerusalem, during the times of Ezra and Zerubbabel.

 The focus of his ministry related to the rebuilding of the Temple of God, which had been utterly destroyed, decades earlier, by Nebuchadnezzar, the first, great king of Babylon.

-Jeremiah's prophecy of the return of God's people to Israel, after 70 years, had been fulfilled.. and Ezra not only recorded the names of those that returned to the land, in his writings, but he also recorded the proclamation of Cyrus, king of Persia, who was charged by the Lord: to build Him an house in Jerusalem.
+Jeremiah's prophecy of the return of God's people to Israel, after 70 years, had been fulfilled.. and Ezra not only recorded the names of those that returned to the land, in his writings, but he also recorded the proclamation of Cyrus, king of Persia, who was charged, by the Lord, to build Him a House in Jerusalem.

-Strong opposition to the rebuilding of God's Temple came from the pagan governors of Persia, who continued to have authority over the land of Israel, which caused the Temple building to be halted - and time passed.
-Darius ascended the throne of Persia, but the Temple of God remained abandoned and in ruins, while the people of God lived in their own, comfortable, panelled houses, which they had constructed, for their own use.
+Strong opposition to the rebuilding of God's Temple came from the pagan governors of Persia, who continued to have authority over the land of Israel, which caused the Temple building to be halted - and many years passed by.
+Finally, Darius ascended the throne of Persia, but the Temple of God remained abandoned and lay in ruins, while the people of God lived in their own, comfortable, panelled houses, which they constructed, for their own use.

-The Lord had provided for them during their captivity in Babylon, as He had promised through earlier prophets, but their return to the land necessitated the reestablishment of the sacrificial system established by God, and the Levitical priesthood, which could only be instituted when the Temple was rebuilt.
+The Lord had provided for them during their captivity in Babylon, as had been promised through earlier prophets, but their return to the land necessitated the reestablishment of the sacrificial system established by God, and the Levitical priesthood, which could only be re-instituted when the Temple was rebuilt.

-Until their Messiah came to institute the New and better Covenant, and a new and better Priesthood, the old system, that was given to Moses was still a requirement for the people of Israel, in the land of Israel.
-Right up to the moment when Jesus was offered as the sacrifice for their sins, Israel remained under the Law, and failure to carry out the commandments of the Lord, resulted in Israel's scarcity.
+Until their Messiah came to institute the New and Better Covenant, and a New and Better Priesthood, the old system, given to Moses was still in place for the people of Israel.
+Right up to the moment when Jesus was offered as the sacrifice for their sins, Israel remained under the Law, and failure to carry out the commands of the Lord, resulted in Israel's scarcity.

-The New Covenant was cut at Calvary through the shed blood of the Lord Jesus Christ, but Israel rejected their Messiah and His covenant with His people - which has yet to be fully instituted at His second coming.
-However, Christians have received the blessings of the New Covenant, which was promised to Israel, and have been made ministers of this New and better Covenant.
-We are God's ministers of reconciliation.. and function as living stones, that are being built up into a spiritual Temple of God.
+The New Covenant was cut at Calvary through the shed blood of the Lord Jesus Christ, but Israel rejected their Messiah, and the covenant He cut at Calvary.
+This New and Better Covenant, has yet to be instituted at His second coming.
+However, by God's grace, Christians have been blessed abundantly by the New Covenant, which the Lord promised to Israel, through Jeremiah the prophet.

-Although the book of Haggai is addressed to Israel - all scripture is profitable for all of God's children, and there is much that we can learn from this punchy little book, which shows the value that God places on godly service and humble obedience, even when circumstances are difficult and dangerous.
+Although the book of Haggai is addressed to Israel - every part of Scripture is profitable for all of God's children, and there is much that we, Christians, can learn from this punchy little book, which shows the value that God places on godly service and humble obedience, even when circumstances are difficult and dangerous.

-God is just and righteous and will punish any of His children, who stray from the path of righteousness, for the Lord chastises those He loves, when we stray from the path of truth.
-But God is also faithful and true to His Word, and He will not break His promises to the children of Israel, nor the Body of Christ.
+God is just and righteous and will punish any of His children, who stray from the path of righteousness - for the Lord chastens those He loves, when we stray from the path of truth.
+God is faithful, and He is true to His Word, and He will fulfil all the promises He made to the children of Israel, AND He will also keep His word to the Church - which is the Body of Christ.
 God's plans and purposes for ALL His people will be carried out to completion - in His own time and in His own way.